sd-hi/weather-server/README.md

 # weather-server
-The `weather-server` application is a simple HTTP server that can receive temperature readings from multiple devices, and stores them in a MySQL database.
+The `weather-server` application is a simple HTTP server that can receive temperature readings from multiple devices, and stores them in a PostgreSQL database.

 This allows you to use reporting tools (such as Grafana) to create a dashboard to illustrate a history of temperatures at multiple locations.